RedisLabs/redislabs-docs/content/rs/databases/auto-tiering/quickstart.md

          /rs/databases/redis-on-flash/getting-started-redis-flash/
          /rs/databases/redis-on-flash/rof-quickstart.md
          /rs/databases/redis-on-flash/rof-quickstart/
+         /rs/databases/auto-tiering/quickstart.md
+         /rs/databases/auto-tiering/quickstart/

 ---
-This page guides you through a quick setup of a [Redis on Flash]({{< relref "/rs/databases/redis-on-flash/" >}}) cluster with a single node for testing and demo purposes.
+This page guides you through a quick setup of a [Redis on Flash]({{< relref "/rs/databases/auto-tiering/" >}}) cluster with a single node for testing and demo purposes.

 For production environments, you can find more detailed installation instructions in the [install and setup]({{< relref "/rs/installing-upgrading/_index.md" >}}) section.

-The steps to set up a Redis Enterprise Software cluster using Redis on Flash with a single node are:
+The steps to set up a Redis Enterprise Software cluster using Auto Tiering with a single node are:

 1. Install Redis Enterprise Software or run it in a Docker container.
 1. Set up a Redis Enterprise Software cluster with Redis on Flash.
-1. Create a new Redis on Flash database.
+1. Create a new database with Auto Tiering enabled.
 1. Connect to your new database.

 ## Install Redis Enterprise Software